 The American Experience: The Presidents

 - Facilitate a class discussion about other areas of domestic policy that apply the warfare metaphor.
 Two examples are the war on drugs and the war on poverty.

 The documents included in this project are from the Franklin Roosevelt Library; Record Group 142, Records of the Tennessee Valley Authority; and Record Group 69, Records of the Works Progress Administration.
-They are available online through the Archival Research Catalog (ARC) Identifiers:
+They are available online through the Online Catalog (OPA) National Archives Identifiers:

 This article was written by John M. Lawlor, Jr., a professor at Reading Area Community College in Reading, PA.